-- Providers that qualify as "media platforms" are affected by the regulation. - Media platforms are online services that compile the following into an overall offering determined by the provider: - broadcasts (e.g., regular TV channels, radio channels or live streams if they qualify as broadcasts) - online services similar to broadcast (e.g., VoD services and music streaming services) - online press services (e.g., news and press websites) - apps that provide access to the aforementioned services. - Compiled services have to be third-party services. - Media platforms that compile services from one of the categories above will also be affected by the regulation. - The key requirement is that the included services have to be determined/selected by the media platform provider, i.e., open platforms/services are not caught by the regulation (e.g., app stores, search engines or social networks).
+- Providers that qualify as "media platforms" are affected by the regulation. - Media platforms are online services that compile the following into an overall offering determined by the provider: - broadcasts (e.g., regular TV channels, radio channels or live streams if they qualify as broadcasts) - online services similar to broadcast (e.g., VoD services and music streaming services) - online press services (e.g., news and press websites) - apps that provide access to the aforementioned services. - o Compiled services have to be third-party services. - Media platforms that compile services from only one of the categories above will still be affected by the regulation.